dryu99/boonwegig-pub/README.md

 - festival promotion (not at venue): https://www.instagram.com/p/CwzI02ULCcd/
 - post that chatpgt sometimes thinks has multiple events when it only has one: https://www.instagram.com/p/CyC7MiDrU7D/
 - post with multiple dates but no times: https://www.instagram.com/p/CzSEQfpsmAE/?hl=en&img_index=1
+- post that has multiple dates and multiple times but chatgpt said it has single date multiple times: https://www.instagram.com/p/CzaotXlRNSS/
 - FIND EXAMPLE THAT IS MISSING DATA BUT IS VALID EVENT